irrdnet/irrd/docs/admins/status_page.rst

   :doc:`periodic full import mode </users/mirroring>`.
 * `Oldest/newest journal serial number`: the oldest and newest serial which this IRRd has in the local journal.
-This is the range that can be requested with NRTM queries.
+This is the range that can be requested with NRTMv3 queries.
 Note that for mirrored sources, it is not possible to guarantee that all operations in this range are in the local journal.
-  NRTM serials can have gaps, which means it is not possible to be certain whether a gap is intentional, or because an NRTM operation was not processed, or is missing due to temporary disabling of journal keeping.
+  NRTMv3 serials can have gaps, which means it is not possible to be certain whether a gap is intentional, or because an NRTMv3 operation was not processed, or is missing due to temporary disabling of journal keeping.
 * `Last export at serial number`: serial at which this IRRd instance last created an export for this source, if any.
-* `Last update`: the last time when a change was processed for this source, either by user submitted changes, NRTM operations, or a full import.
+* `Last update`: the last time when a change was processed for this source, either by user submitted changes, NRTMv3 operations, or a full import.
 * `Local journal kept`: whether local journal keeping is enabled.
 * `Last import error occurred at`: when the most recent import error occurred, for mirrored sources.
 An import error means an object